Exploration by Optimization with Hybrid Regularizers: Logarithmic Regret with Adversarial Robustness in Partial Monitoring: Stochastic Environment with Adversarial Corruptions

 In addition to the stochastic environment with adversarial corruptions, there are several intermediate environments, a stochastically constrained adversarial environment, and an adversarial environment with a self-bounding constraint that includes all of these environments as special cases.
 Detailed definitions can be found in~\citet{tsuchiya23best}.
 The algorithms and bounds in this paper are directly applicable to these general environments as well.
 For the sake of brevity, this paper focuses only on the stochastic environments with adversarial corruptions.

 Under this assumption, the regret in the stochastic environment with adversarial corruptions is bounded from below as follows: \begin{lemma} Consider any stochastic environment with adversarial corruptions.
-Then, the regret is bounded from below by $ \Reg_T \geq \E\brk{ \sumT \sum_{a \neq a^*} \Delta_a \, \pta } - 2 \, C \per $ \end{lemma} This lower bound will be used to derive the logarithmic regret bound for stochastic environments.
+Then, the regret is bounded from below as

+\end{lemma} This lower bound will be used to derive the logarithmic regret bound for stochastic environments.
 The proof can be found in Appendix A of~\citet{tsuchiya23best}, and we include the proof for completeness. \begin{proof}[Proof of Lemma~\ref{lem:lb_corrupt}] Recall that in the stochastic environment with adversarial corruptions, $x'_1, x'_2, \dots$ are sampled in an i.i.d.~manner and the suboptimality gap is defined by $\Delta_a = \E_{x'_t \sim \nu^*} [ \calL_{a x'_t} - \calL_{a^* x'_t} ]$ for $a \in [k]$.
-Hence, the regret is bounded from below by
+Hence, the regret is bounded from below as

 which completes the proof of Lemma~\ref{lem:lb_corrupt}. \end{proof}